chrisatbrookes/bigtext/_posts/2020-08-24-type-in-the-sky.md

 ## Signs are UP in the USA

 If you have ever been fortunate enough to visit the United States, you will notice that there are very many signs elevated on scaffolding; hotels, motels and stores advertise their presence with elaborate constructions.
-These signs are sometimes to be found atop the building but also often separate structures have been built to hold the lettering.
+These signs are sometimes to be found atop the building but also separate structures have been built to hold the lettering.

 ![Brady's market, U.S. 395, Inyokern, CA, USA](../uploads/joshua-lewis-d8wkirgypyc-unsplash.jpg "Brady's market, U.S. 395, Inyokern, CA, USA")